Skip to main content

 Complete post-installation setup

-After you install the plugin, access the Veracode perspective, ensure the plugin can authenticate with Veracode, and install a local agent.
+After you install the plugin, you need to access the Veracode perspective, ensure the plugin can authenticate with Veracode, and install a local agent.

 Before you begin: